 In the special case where $T=T_S$ we obtain Theorem~\ref{demo} presented in the introduction.
 Moreover, we get:

 \begin{cor} With respect to the quotient topology induced from $T_S$, the orbit space $X/G$ is Hausdorff and completely regular. \end{cor}

 By Lemma~\ref{uniformquotient}, $X/G$ admits a uniform structure, hence it is Hausdorff and completely regular given that it is $T_0$, but it is $T_1$ by the above discussion.
-To see directly the Hausdorff property of $X/G$, consider two points $x,y$ which do not belong to a single orbit.
-Since $Gy$ is closed, we have an open neighbourhood $V$ of $x$ which is disjoint from $Gy$.
-Consider a $G$ invariant uniformity $U$ such that $UU(x)\subset V$ and pick a symmetric uniformity $U'$ contained in $U$.
+To see directly the Hausdorff property of $X/G$, consider two points $x,y$ which do not belong to the same orbit.
+Since $Gy$ is closed, we have an open neighborhood $V$ of $x$ which is disjoint from $Gy$.
+Consider a $G$-invariant uniformity $U$ such that $UU(x)\subset V$ and pick a symmetric uniformity $U'$ contained in $U$.
 It is easy to verify that the open sets $GU'(x)$ and $GU'(y)$ are disjoint.

 \begin{proof}[Proof of Theorem \ref{mainthm}] By way of contradiction we assume that the map $\phi$ is not universally closed and show eventually the existence of a point fixed by some non-compact normal subgroup of $G$.
 The proof consists of four steps.